Gradient Methods with Memory for Minimizing Composite Functions: Accelerating the Efficient Gradient Method with Memory

-Note that unlike the results obtained in \cite{ref_001}, the backtrack overhead obtained does not depend on a target accuracy, meaning that using our approach one can derive a worst-case rate for an \emph{online} scheme as well.
+Moreover, the total number of $\mathcal{R}$ iterations expended during adjustments, denoted by $N_b$, is also bounded by $N_b \leq \displaystyle \sum_{i = 0}^{b - 1} A^{-1}(s^i U_1)$ .
+Note that unlike the results obtained in \cite{ref_001}, the adjustment overhead obtained does not depend on a target accuracy, meaning that using our approach one can derive a worst-case rate for an \emph{online} scheme as well.

-The worst-case behavior entails that all backtracks occur during the first wrapper iterations, with the geometric decrease rate being attained only after the threshold exceeds $U_{max}$.
-The convergence guarantee becomes